jeandi7/sqdecoder1/README.md

 In Columbo S05E03 (Identity Crisis, 1975) :  Peter Falk  is listening to Patrick McGoohans "audio" system and compliements him on the quality :

-"Yes", says Patrick "it's Quadraphonic".
+"Yes", says Patrick McGoohans "it's Quadraphonic".

+At that time, quadraphonic vinyl records were part of the future.

 With a V-shaped groove, SQ system needs 2 more stylus motion than the stereo system